Richard D. Ryder: Background

 Richard Hood Jack Dudley Ryder was born at The London Clinic, Marylebone, on 3 July 1940, to Major Douglas Claud "Jack" Dudley Ryder, and his second wife, Vera Hamilton-Fletcher (née Cook).
 Jack Dudley Ryder was the great-grandson of the Honourable Granville Ryder (1799–1879), second son of Dudley Ryder, 1st Earl of Harrowby (1762–1847).
 Ryder was raised on the family estate, Rempstone Hall, in Corfe Castle.

 Ryder was educated at Sherborne School, in Dorset, England.
-He obtained his bachelor's degree in experimental psychology from the University of Cambridge (1960–1963), followed by a period of research into animal behaviour at Columbia University, and a diploma in clinical psychology from the University of Edinburgh.
+From 1960 to 1963 he studied the natural sciences tripos at Pembroke College, Cambridge, gaining a bachelor's degree in experimental psychology from the University of Cambridge, and then conducted research into animal behaviour at Columbia University followed by a diploma in clinical psychology from the University of Edinburgh.
 After Edinburgh, he worked as a clinical psychologist at the Warneford psychiatric hospital in Oxford.
 In 1983 and 1987 he ran unsuccessfully for Parliament, and founded the Liberal Democrats' Animal Protection Group.
 He later went back to Cambridge, and was awarded his PhD in Social and Political Sciences in 1993.
 He held an Andrew W. Mellon visiting professorship at Tulane University in New Orleans in 1996.
 He is President of the Animal Interfaith Alliance.

 Ryder married Audrey Jane Smith in 1974; they had two children together and divorced in 1999.